UpsilonDiesBackwards/marmalade/README.md

   - Everything is a package
   - No unnecessary code or dependencies
   - Keeps packaged games as small as possible
+- Code generation system
+  - Does not rely on redistributable libraries
+  - Reduces download size for games
+- Entity Component System (ECS)

 ## Building